smartodds/dokku-cadvisor/README.md

 ## Notes

-After the installation type the following to fire a ready-to-use a container of Google cAdvisor:
+After the installation type the following to fire a ready-to-use container of Google cAdvisor:
 ```
 dokku cadvisor:start
 ```